dhis2-metadata/HIV_CS/docs/hiv_cs-installation.md

 A metadata package usually contains several user groups:

-* HIV PREV - Access
+* HIV CS - Access
-* HIV PREV - Admin
+* HIV CS - Admin
-* HIV PREV - Data capture
+* HIV CS - Data capture

 By default, the following is assigned to these user groups